picosh/docs/posts/feeds.md

 Stay up-to-date with all the RSS feeds you love.

-> This is a free service
+> feeds.pico.sh is a free service

 # Features